Compressor stall: Effects

 Compressor axially-symmetric stalls, or compressor surges, are immediately identifiable, because they produce one or more extremely loud bangs from the engine.
 Reports of jets of flame emanating from the engine are common during this type of compressor stall.
-These stalls may be accompanied by an increased exhaust gas temperature, an increase in rotor speed due to the large reduction in work done by the stalled compressor andin the case of multi-engine aircraftyawing in the direction of the affected engine due to the loss of thrust.
+These stalls may be accompanied by an increased exhaust gas temperature, an increase in rotor speed due to the large reduction in work done by the stalled compressor and — in the case of multi-engine aircraft — yawing in the direction of the affected engine due to the loss of thrust.

 Response and recovery

 The appropriate response to compressor stalls varies according to the engine type and situation, but usually consists of immediately and steadily decreasing thrust on the affected engine.
 While modern engines with advanced control units can avoid many causes of stall, jet aircraft pilots must continue to take this into account when dropping airspeed or increasing throttle.

 A compressor anti-stall system is a compressor bleed system that automatically dumps away unwanted air to prevent compressor stalling.
 Other methods of stall prevention may include an anti-stall tip treatment of the casing.